 This is something that’s really not productive or useful in the long term.

-What I hope to have highlighted here then is a more conscious discussion over the act of forgetting things in the first place.
+What I hope to have highlighted here is a more conscious discussion of the topic.

 While we should strive to learn and expand our knowledge, we shouldn’t get too hung up on it either.

-Most of what we forget will most likely turn out expedient, while what we do really need to know will become more apparent later.
+Most of what we forget will most likely turn out useless, while that which we do truly need to know will only really become apparent later.